vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     > **Note**:  If the command outputs a `Malformed Token` or other error message, then make sure the **Primary Connection String** value is configured correctly as the value of the `connectionString` variable.

     If you receive additional error messages, you can verify that you constructed your code correctly by referring to completed solution code that is available for reference in the **Final** folder for this lab.
-This **Final** folder is included with the lab resources files that you downloaded when setting up your development environment in lab 3.
+This **Final** folder is included with the lab resources files that you downloaded to the virtual machine environment before starting the lab.
 The folder path is:

     >
     > * Allfiles